tom-draper/api-analytics/README.md

 At any time, you can delete all stored data associated with your API key by going to https://apianalytics.dev/delete and entering your API key.

-API keys and their associated API request data are scheduled to be deleted after 1 year of inactivity.
+API keys and their associated API request data are scheduled to be deleted after 6 months of inactivity.

 ## Contributions